Preliminary Outline of Working Title:

 Taken together, these dimensions clarify why the present work has

-described AI as flawed instrumentation that configures authority claims that violate the metaphysical grammar of living reality.
+described agentic AI as criminal instrumentation that configures authority claims that violate the metaphysical grammar of living reality.
 Artificial

-systems may route information and assist human labor, but they cannot bear
+systems may route information and assist certain kinds of machinic human labor, but they cannot as agents bear

-Against this configuration the book will propose a counter-movement: Christopoietic
+Against this configuration of machined agency masqurading as human intelligence, this book will propose the apocatastatic counter-movement: Christopoietic

 participation in repair—bearing burdens, reconciling histories, and